-For any questions regarding Online Quality Checklist, Quality Assurance, and Online Quality Course Reviews, please contact Stearns Center Digital Learning Quality Assurance Team at qateam@gmu.edu.
+For any questions regarding Online Quality Checklist, Quality Assurance, and Online Quality Course Reviews, please contact Mason Online | Stearns Center Digital Learning Quality Assurance Team at qateam@gmu.edu.

-CHECKLIST INDICATORS

-DESIGNING AND REDESIGNING AN ONLINE COURSE
+CHECKLIST INDICATORS DESIGNING AND REDESIGNING AN ONLINE COURSE

-1. COURSE DESIGN AND ACCESSIBILITY (6 QUALITY INDICATORS) Quality Indicator Evidence/Comments/Notes 1.1 Course Navigation: The course has a clear structure and organization, including course-level and module-level overviews that makes content, activities, assessments, and weekly due dates predictable and easy to navigate. #RSI #ESSENTIAL 1.2 Syllabus and Course Information: Course information and syllabus are clearly stated, easily located, and include all necessary information for students to be successful, including links and brief descriptions of university services and policies. #RSI #ESSENTIAL 1.3 Getting Started Information: The course provides clear instructions to students about how to get started and where to find important information and content. #DEI 1.4 Diverse Materials : The course includes instructional materials and learning activities that are applicable, relevant, and reflective of diverse backgrounds and value systems. #DEI 1.5 Accessibility: All documents, course materials, media, and tools meet federal 508 compliance guidelines and can be accessed, understood, and used to the greatest extent possible by all students. #DEI #ESSENTIAL 1.6 Copyright: Course materials and resources include required copyright and licensing status, including discipline-appropriate citations, where necessary.
-2. COURSE OUTCOMES AND ASSESSMENT (7 QUALITY INDICATORS) Quality Indicator Evidence/Comments/Notes 2.1 Learning Outcomes : Course outcomes, Mason Core outcomes, and program outcomes are clearly written, measurable, and relevant to the content, level, and expectations of the course. #ESSENTIAL 2.2 Assignment Descriptions : Assignment descriptions include requirements and expectations, criteria for grading/rubrics, due dates, and instructions for how to submit assignments. #DEI #ESSENTIAL 2.3 Assessments: Assessments are varied, sequenced, and paced throughout the course; they build upon the objectives of previous assignments, and measure students' achievement of learning outcomes. #RSI #ESSENTIAL
+1. COURSE DESIGN AND ACCESSIBILITY (6 QUALITY INDICATORS) Quality Indicator Evidence?
+Comments 1.1 Course Navigation : The course has a clear structure and organization, including course-level and module-level overviews that makes content, activities, assessments, and weekly due dates predictable and easy to navigate. #RSI #ESSENTIAL 1.2 Syllabus and Course Information: Course information and syllabus are clearly stated, easily located, and include all necessary information for students to be successful, including links and brief descriptions of university services and policies. #RSI #ESSENTIAL 1.3 Getting Started Information: The course provides clear instructions to students about how to get started and where to find important information and content. #SAS 1.4 Diverse Materials : The course includes instructional materials and learning activities that are applicable, relevant, and reflective of diverse viewpoints and perspectives. #SAS 1.5 Accessibility: All documents, course materials, media, and tools meet federal 508 compliance guidelines and can be accessed, understood, and used to the greatest extent possible by all students. #SAS #ESSENTIAL 1.6 Copyright: Course materials and resources include required copyright and licensing status, including discipline-appropriate citations, where necessary.

-2.4 Real World Application: The course provides activities that emulate real world applications in the discipline, such as experiential learning, case studies, and problem-based activities.
-The course challenges students to apply their own experiences and prior knowledge to solve real-world problems. #DEI 2.5 Track Learning and Progress: The course provides opportunities for students to review their performance and assess their own learning throughout the course (via pre-tests, self-tests with feedback, reflective assignments, peer assessment, etc.). #RSI #ESSENTIAL 2.6 Academic Integrity: The course provides guidance to students for academic integrity, including links to Mason Honor Code and Office for Academic Integrity.
+Ovelity Indicator Evidonos Como : Quality Indicator Evidence?
+Comments 2.1 Learning Outcomes: Course outcomes, Mason Core outcomes, and program outcomes are clearly written, measurable, and relevant to the content, level, and expectations of the course.
+Learning activities, assessments, supported by carefully selected technology, are in alignment with the course outcomes. #ESSENTIAL 2.2 Assignment Descriptions: Assignment descriptions include requirements and expectations, criteria for grading/rubrics, due dates, and instructions for how to submit assignments. #SAS #ESSENTIAL 2.3 Assessments: Assessments are varied, sequenced, and paced throughout the course; they build upon the objectives of previous assignments, and measure students' achievement of learning outcomes. #RSI #ESSENTIAL 2.4 Real World Application: The course provides activities that emulate real world applications in the discipline, such as experiential learning, case studies, and problem-based activities.
+The course challenges students to apply their own experiences and prior knowledge to solve real-world problems. #SAS 2.5 Track Learning and Progress: The course provides opportunities for students to review their performance and assess their own learning throughout the course (via pre-tests, self-tests with feedback, reflective assignments, peer assessment, etc.).
+RSI #ESSENTIAL 2.6 Academic Integrity: The course provides guidance to students for academic integrity, including links to George Mason Academic Standards and Academic Standards Office.
 Requirements for proctored assessments are clearly outlined in the syllabus. #ESSENTIAL 2.7 Universal Design: The course includes Universal Design strategies to ensure access to learning environments for all students.
-This is done by presenting information in a variety of formats; by providing choice or flexibility in how students demonstrate their learning; and by utilizing multiple methods of activities for student engagement. #DEI : : :
+This is done by presenting information in various formats, providing choice or flexibility in how students demonstrate their learning, and utilizing multiple activities for student engagement. #SAS stadent engagement.
+Hono i